-High Torque ECHO SRM-2620T Line Trimmer Preview
+High Torque ECHO SRM-2620T Line Trimmer Review

 High Torque from a line trimmer, who needs it?
 Let’s answer this with another question: who doesn’t?
 We’ve all been there, as a professional landscaper or even homeowner, when Spring has sprung and the new growth exceeded expectations.
-Or, you get the call to cleanup that Bank Repo home that has been sitting untouched for 6 months.
-Regardless of the exact circumstance, this is where you need the ECHO SRM-2620T line trimmer, or something like it.
+Or, you get the call to clean up that Bank Repo home that has been sitting untouched for 6 months.
+Regardless of the exact circumstance, this is where you need the ECHO SRM-2620T line trimmer or something like it.
 A 2:1 gear reduction produces more torque to the cutting line, reducing the chance for bogging.

 From Pro Extreme to X-Series